Retirement Plans and Information

 Optional Retirement Plan

-ORP: Employees eligible to join ORP include University of Alaska faculty members, employees who are part of the officer/senior administrator job group and staff first hired on or after July 1, 2006.
+ORP: Employees eligible to join ORP include University of Alaska faculty members, employees who are part of the officer/senior administrator job group and staff first hired between July 1, 2006 and June 30, 2015.
+Staff hired July 1, 2015 and later are not eligible for the ORP.

-University of Alaska Pension Plan: Before July 1, 2006, all regular full-time and part-time faculty and staff were eligible for the UA Pension Plan.
-Employees initially hired on or after July 1, 2006 must select the Optional Retirement Plan to be eligible for this plan.
+University of Alaska Pension Plan: Employees initially hired between July 1, 2006 and June 30, 2015 must select the Optional Retirement Plan to be eligible for this plan.

 TDA: All employees may make contributions to a tax-deferred annuity, which is a supplemental retirement account.

-Social Security: All temporary employees, adjunct faculty and students not meeting credit load requirements are required to participate in Social Security.
+Social Security: UA employees who are not eligible for university or state-sponsored retirement plans, i.e., temporary employees, adjunct faculty, and students not meeting credit load requirements, are required to participate in Social Security.
 The university withdrew from the Social Security system on Jan.
 1, 1982 so other employees do not participate.
+Temporary employees who are eligible for or are receiving PERS, TRS, or ORP benefits are exempt from Social Security.
 All employees hired after March 31, 1986, however, are required to contribute to the Medicare portion of Social Security.

 When you work in a job not covered by Social Security, your future benefits could be affected.
 The Windfall Elimination Provision applies if you earned a pension (such as PERS, TRS or ORP) in any job where you did not pay Social Security taxes and you also worked in other jobs long enough to qualify for a Social Security retirement or disability benefit.